epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

 * `filter`: JSONPath filter value to use for synthesized oracle requests
 * `gas`: gasForResponse value to use for synthesized oracle requests

-> Neo Debugger will generate an oracle request for the contract specified in `program` property using the `url`, `callback`, `filter` and `gas` properties of the oracle response invocation object if there isn't an existing outstanding request in the specified `checkpoint`.
+> EpicChain Debugger will generate an oracle request for the contract specified in `program` property using the `url`, `callback`, `filter` and `gas` properties of the oracle response invocation object if there isn't an existing outstanding request in the specified `checkpoint`.
 If there is an existing oracle request for the specified `url`, the `callback`, `filter` and `gas` properties are ignored.